CSC3100/App-Paint/README.md

 ## Beta Version

+?

 ## Gamma Version

+Menubar and undo functionality

 ## Kappa Version

+Selection of shapes for moving and recoloring

 ## Lambda Version

+Observer and decorator patterns

 ## Blueprint
 A drafted class diagram of the current release is as follows: